What is a Pre-offer Defense Mechanism?

 Objectives of Pre-offer Defense Mechanisms

-The goal of pre-offer defensive strategies is to minimize the probability of a hostile takeover by increasing the financial burden on a potential bidder (e.g., increase total acquisition costs of a deal), making a target company less attractive to a bidder, or setting up various corporate governance restrictions to limit the voting and decision-making power of a hostile bidder.
-Generally, the pre-offer defense mechanisms are set up much earlier before the actual bid offer for a hostile takeover is made.
+The goal of pre-offer defensive strategies is to minimize the probability of a hostile takeover succeeding, by increasing the financial burden on a potential bidder (i.e., increasing the total acquisition costs of a deal) and, thus, making a target company less attractive to a bidder.
+Alternately, pre-offer defense mechanisms can refer to setting up various corporate governance restrictions to limit the voting and decision-making power of a hostile bidder.
+These defense mechanisms, rather than being an immediate response to a takeover attempt, are things that are usually established or put in place well in advance of any actual takeover bid.

 Types of Pre-offer Defense Mechanisms

-All pre-offer defense mechanisms can be divided into different categories based on the means to achieve the goal of reducing the probability of a hostile takeover.
+Pre-offer defense mechanisms can be divided into different categories based on the means employed to achieve the goal of reducing the probability of a successful hostile takeover.
 The first category of pre-offer defense strategies primarily deals with corporate securities.
 Such defense mechanisms include:

 1. Poison pill